 - Ph.D.
-Candidate in Student Affairs, University of Maryland
+Higher Education, Student Affairs, & International Education Policy, University of Maryland

 - M.A. in Higher Education & Student Affairs, The Ohio State University